🔧 vast_id Configuration

 Allows

-to run commands as theapps
+svc-ansible-appsto run commands as theappsuser only.

 4. /etc/sudoers.d/IVRAPPSCMDS